berendjansen/rust_book/README.md

-# rust_book
+# Readme
-Code and exercises from the Rust book.
+Code and exercises from the Rust book: The Rust Programming Language

 Link: https://doc.rust-lang.org/book/title-page.html